-- Present your Medco ID card to the pharmacy every time you order your prescription from an in-network pharmacy. - Pay the discounted price for the prescription and obtain a receipt when you pick up your prescription. - File a claim for reimbursement of your covered expenses through Medco as explained below.
+- Present your Medco ID card to the pharmacy every time you order your prescription from an in-network pharmacy. - Pay the Medco price for the prescription and obtain a receipt when you pick up your prescription. - File a claim for reimbursement of your covered expenses through Medco.
+See Filing Claims for Prescriptions for more information on how to file a claim.